OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-06.md

 ## Numbers 6:24

-“‘“The Lord bless you and keep you;
+“‘“May the Lord bless you and keep you;

 ## Numbers 6:25